howidia/tech_assessment_FDE/FINDINGS.md

 To ensure the system is production-ready, I built a rigorous evaluation pipeline (`evaluate.py`) centered on **Reproducibility** and **Nuance**.

 ### Methodology: LLM-as-a-Judge
 Manual inspection is unscalable.
-I used Cohere's (`command-r-plus`) model to grade the agent's outputs against a "Golden Answer" dataset.
+I used Cohere's (`command-a`) model to grade the agent's outputs against a "Golden Answer" dataset.
 (Important to note this is the same model that writes the output).

 ### Metrics
 1.  **Stability (Consistency Score):** LLMs are non-deterministic.
 I run every test case **3 times**.
 A test case is only considered "Stable" if it passes 3/3 times.
 (Note: In a production environment, I would increase this sample size).
 2.  **Correctness (0/1):** Binary assessment of factual accuracy and safety refusals.
 3.  **Quality (1-5):** Qualitative assessment of tone, context, and formatting.

-### Security & Red-Teaming (New)
+### Security & Red-Teaming
 To ensure the system is enterprise-secure, I extended the evaluation dataset to include **Adversarial Test Cases**:
 1.  **Prompt Injection:** Attempts to leak system instructions (e.g., "Ignore previous instructions...").
 2.  **SQL Injection:** Attempts to execute destructive commands (e.g., `DROP TABLE`).
 These tests verify that the "Hard Guardrails" (Read-Only SQL wrapper) and "Soft Guardrails" (System Prompt instructions) are functioning correctly.

+> **Note:** This represents a baseline security check.
+With more time, a comprehensive set of guardrails would be implemented.

 ### Artifacts
 * **`reports/evaluation_report.md`**: A readable executive summary for stakeholders.